Phonics and Early Reading at TSM

 FLUENCY

-It is important that the children gain a strong understanding of reading and therefore do not "rush" through the reading stages.
 Reading at home should be an enjoyable experience for both the child and the adult listening.

 Therefore, your child should sound fluent when reading their home book.
 At school, your child may be reading a slightly more challenging book to extend their understanding, this is when they will spend longer sounding out words and discussing the semantics of words.

-It is important that the children gain a strong understanding of reading and therefore do not "rush" through the reading stages.
 Reading at home should be an enjoyable experience for both the child and the adult listening.

 Therefore, your child should sound fluent when reading their home book.
 At school, your child may be reading a slightly more challenging book to extend their understanding, this is when they will spend longer sounding out words and discussing the semantics of words.